ollymonger/os-clans/readme.md

 ## os-clans
 #### The open source alternative to adding Clans to your server.

 - The aim of this project is to create an open source plugin of which you can either commit your requesteed changes/improvements or create a new fork and create your own plugin.
+Just reference this project in your fork to credit the work from here.

 ## Features
 - Class based command creation